Frank Serpico the NYPD whistleblower who exposed police corruption

 The Brooklyn cop who wouldn't take an envelope

-Francesco Vincent Serpico was born on April 14, 1936 in Brooklyn, the youngest son of a working-class Italian-American family that ran a shoemaker's shop.
-He did two years in the army, took a degree in police science at the City College of New York at night, and joined the NYPD in 1959.
-He made patrolman, then moved into plainclothes work in the Bureau of Criminal Investigation, where the unit handled gambling, narcotics, and prostitution and where, as he found out very quickly, the real money came in.
+Francesco Vincent Serpico was born on April 14, 1936 in Brooklyn.
+He was the youngest son of a working-class Italian-American family.
+They ran a shoemaker's shop.
+He served two years in the army.
+He took a night degree in police science at the City College of New York.
+He joined the NYPD in 1959.
+He made patrolman, then moved into plainclothes work in the Bureau of Criminal Investigation.
+The unit handled gambling, narcotics, and prostitution.
+That, he learned fast, was where the real money came in.

-The pads were collected on a fixed schedule from the bookmakers and protection rackets the unit was supposed to be policing.
-New officers got their share whether they asked for it or not.
+The pads were collected on a fixed schedule.
+The money came from the bookmakers and protection rackets the unit was meant to be policing.
+New officers got a share whether they asked for it or not.
 Serpico would not take it.
-The standard response was to assume he was either an informer or unstable, and either way to freeze him out.
-Inside a unit where backup is the difference between going home and not going home, that freeze was already a kind of threat.
-He was decorated more than once for solid police work, but every commendation made him a more uncomfortable presence to the colleagues whose envelopes he kept refusing.
+His colleagues assumed he was either an informer or unstable.
+Either way, they froze him out.
+In a unit where backup is the difference between going home and not, that freeze was itself a threat.
+He won medals for solid police work.
+But each medal made him a more awkward presence to the officers whose envelopes he kept refusing.

 Reporting up, and being ignored

-Through the mid-1960s Serpico took what he was seeing to the people who were supposed to do something about it.
+Through the mid-1960s, Serpico took what he saw to the people who were supposed to act on it.
 He spoke to his commanders.
-With another honest officer, David Durk, he arranged to put his concerns in front of John Walsh, the NYPD's chief of inspectional services, and the city's Department of Investigation.
-He went, eventually, as high as Mayor John Lindsay's office.
-He testified later that the response was always the same shape: sympathetic noises in the room, no follow-up afterward, and a quiet word back through the chain that the officer making the complaint should think carefully about his career.
+He teamed up with another honest officer, David Durk.
+Together they brought his concerns to John Walsh, the NYPD's chief of inspectional services.
+They also went to the city's Department of Investigation.
+He even reached Mayor John Lindsay's office.
+He later testified that the answer was always the same.
+People made sympathetic noises in the room.
+Nothing followed.
+And a quiet word came back down the chain: the officer making the complaint should think hard about his career.

 This is the part most retellings skip.
 Serpico did not bypass the chain of command and run to the press.
 He used the chain for years.
-The chain itself was the thing that was broken, and the people inside it had no incentive to fix it.
-By the back end of the decade he had concluded that nobody at City Hall, in the police department, or in the prosecutor's office was going to do anything that did not first appear in print on the front page of a newspaper.
-So he made it appear there.
+The chain itself was broken, and the people inside it had no reason to fix it.
+By the late 1960s he had decided something.
+Nobody at City Hall, in the police department, or in the prosecutor's office would act unless it first hit the front page.
+So he made it hit the front page.

 Going to The New York Times

-On April 25, 1970, the Times ran a front-page story by reporter David Burnham headlined "Graft Paid to Police Here Said to Run Into Millions."
+On April 25, 1970, the Times ran a front-page story by reporter David Burnham.
+The headline read "Graft Paid to Police Here Said to Run Into Millions."
 The named source was Patrolman Frank Serpico.
-The piece described pads, payoffs, and a department-wide tolerance running from beat cops up to senior commanders, and it landed in a city already braced for its own reckoning with policing.
-By that evening, Mayor Lindsay was being asked publicly what he was going to do about it.
+The piece described pads, payoffs, and a tolerance for corruption that ran from beat cops up to senior commanders.
+It landed in a city already braced for a reckoning with its police.
+By that evening, reporters were asking Mayor Lindsay what he would do about it.

-What he did was set up an investigative panel under Whitman Knapp, a federal judge with a reputation for not being friendly to City Hall.
-The Commission to Investigate Allegations of Police Corruption was created by mayoral order in May 1970, and the press shortened its name to its chairman's.
-The Knapp Commission was given a remit to take Serpico's allegations apart on the record.
+What he did was set up an investigative panel under Whitman Knapp, a federal judge known for not being friendly to City Hall.
+The Commission to Investigate Allegations of Police Corruption was created by mayoral order in May 1970.
+The press shortened its name to its chairman's.
+The Knapp Commission was told to test Serpico's allegations on the record.

 The Knapp Commission's verdict

-The commission took private testimony for more than a year, then opened public hearings on October 18, 1971.
+The commission took private testimony for more than a year.
+Then it opened public hearings on October 18, 1971.
 They were televised.
-New Yorkers watched bookmakers, plainclothes officers, and a handful of straight cops describe in plain language what most of the city already half-suspected.
-Serpico testified in October and again in December 1971, and the lines from that second appearance still get quoted.
+New Yorkers watched bookmakers, plainclothes officers, and a few straight cops take the stand.
+In plain words, the witnesses said what most of the city already half-suspected.
+Serpico testified in October and again in December 1971.
+Lines from that second appearance are still quoted.
 "The atmosphere does not yet exist, in which an honest police officer can act without fear of ridicule or reprisal."
-The harder line, the one that has shaped every police-reform conversation since, came in the same testimony.
+The harder line, the one that has shaped every police-reform talk since, came in the same testimony.

 "Police corruption cannot exist unless it is at least tolerated at higher levels."